 Robotplusplus Launches Highmate C20 Cleaning Robot At SMM 2024, Bringing Efficiency And Safety To The Maritime Industry

+data-text="RobotPlusPlus Launches HighMate C20 Cleaning Robot at SMM 2024, Bringing Efficiency and Safety to the Maritime Industry" data-link=" Launches HighMate C20 Cleaning Robot at SMM 2024, Bringing Efficiency and Safety to the Maritime Industry" class="whatsapp">Shar

-(MENAFN- GlobeNewsWire - Nasdaq) HAMBURG, Germany, Sept.
-03, 2024 (GLOBE NEWSWIRE) -- RobotPlusPlus , an engineering-led company that develops working-at-height robots, launched its HighMate C20 Cargo Hold Cleaning Robot this week with live demonstrations at the SMM 2024 conference in Hamburg, Germany.
+HAMBURG, GERMANY - media OutReach Newswire - 3 September 2024 - RobotPlusPlus , an engineering-led company that develops working-at-height robots, launched its HighMate C20 Cargo Hold Cleaning Robot this week with live demonstrations at the SMM 2024 conference in Hamburg, Germany.
 The robot cleaner enhances cargo hold cleaning by ensuring reliable and efficient operations in most sea conditions, reaching up to 95% of the hold's surface.
 It offers a more consistent and powerful system, protecting seafarers from the dangers of manual cleaning at heights.

 The HighMate C20's five powerful 500-bar high-pressure nozzles clean at 1-meter width with 95% coverage.
-Its maximum working pressure is equal to 100 times the pressure of a traditional fire hose and can clean up to 500 m2 per hour.
+Its maximum working pressure is equal to 100 times the pressure of a traditional fire hose and can clean up to 500?per hour.

 The robot is remarkably easy to operate; most seafarers can learn basic functions of the HighMate C20 in 10 minutes or less.
 In launching the HighMate C20 at SMM, RobotPlusPlus hopes to attract like-minded companies that contribute to improving maritime shipping worldwide.